Afghanistan beat Bangladesh in last-ball thriller to complete whitewash in Dehradun

 Chasing the 146 under lights, the pressure was always going to be on the visitors.
 All hopes of a good start fizzled away as senior statesman Tamim Iqbal succumbed to rising star Mujeeb Ur Rahman for just 5 runs.
 Disaster struck minutes later as Liton Das and Soumya Sarkar were run-out in quick succession after getting involved in terrible mix-ups.
 With scorecard at 35/3 in 6 overs, it was always going to be an uphill task for the Tigers from thereon.
 An irresponsible shot by skipper Shakib Al Hasan coupled with a sensational catch by Samiullah Shenwari led to Shakib’s return to the dugout.
 With their team in dire straits, Mushfiqur Rahim and Mahmudullah finally made an impression in the series by forging a vital 84-run stand.

 Together they kept Bangladesh in the hunt.
 However, what stood between Bangladesh and victory was one man- Rashid Khan.
 Rashid only conceded three runs in the 18th over after which Rahim smashed 21 runs in the 19th.
 However, in the final over of the encounter drama ensued as only five runs came off the first five deliveries leaving four to get off one ball.
 Ariful Haque, who was on strike, attempted a slog of yet another googly by Rashid and connected it well.
 However, Shafiqullah Shafiq, who was fielding at long-on, ran across to his left, latched on to the ball and then remarkably flicked it back inside only for Nabi to return the throw and runout Mahmudullah before he could complete the third run and take the game into the super over.
-Bangladesh fell short yet again as Afghanistan celebrated like never before.
+While Bangladesh has seemed to have made it a habit of not finishing games, Afghanistan celebrated like there is no tomorrow.

 For all the latest Sports News, download Indian Express App